 You might think Kamisar had been wrong his whole career, that he’d protected the criminals at the expense of the law-abiding, or that he’d hurt the cause of assisted suicide.
 But you couldn’t say he’d done something less than his best.
 You couldn’t say he had done less than a learned scholar could do in the service of what he believed.

 He once quoted another scholar who said the law schools must steer toward an “indefinable fundamental”—the necessity of “confront[ing] the most explosive problems with which law may deal, facing all the facts and plumbing all the issues to their full depth without fear or prejudice.”
 Each teacher of law, he said, “should joyfully accept with [Oliver Wendell] Holmes the challenge that in his work he may ‘wreak himself upon life, may drink the bitter cup of heroism, may wear his heart out after the unattainable.’”

 That was what the public was supposed to get for its money.

 For several years after retiring, he split his time between Michigan and California, where he took a post at the University of San Diego School of Law.
 In 2011 he retired from San Diego and came back to live in Ann Arbor year-round.

-Every day he goes to his office high up in the stacks of the Legal Research Building.
-He works on new articles and speeches and the annual supplements to Modern Criminal Procedure.
-The desk where his papers are spread now is not far from his first office, the one where he opened the window in the middle of the night to shoo along a few rowdy law students.
-Now, generally, he goes home in time for dinner, and he gets to bed by 10 or 11.
+Every day he went to his office high up in the stacks of the Legal Research Building to work on new articles and speeches and the annual supplements to Modern Criminal Procedure.
+But he went home in time for dinner and generally got to bed by 10 or 11.